ritchieng/ritchieng.github.io/index.md

 **[Predicting Boston House Prices](http://www.ritchieng.com/machine-learning-project-boston-home-prices/)**

-## Cool Past Articles
+## Past Articles
 **[The Great Conundrum of Hyperparameter Optimization, REWORK, 2017](https://re-work.co/blog/deep-learning-ritchie-ng-nus-singapore-regularization-hyperparameter-optimization)**

 ## Awards

 **Global Merit Scholarship, NUS**
-<br /> NUS top scholarship with only 4 awarded in NUS across all faculties.
+<br /> NUS top scholarship with only 4 awarded in NUS across all faculties for the year of my admission.
-<br /> Full scholarship amounting to more than $100,000 covering tuition, allowance, accomodation, overseas trips and meals.
+<br /> Full scholarship amounting to more than $100,000 covering tuition, allowance, accommodation, overseas trips and meals.

 **Dean's List, NUS**
 <br /> Top 5% of my cohort.